Wilmington Vision/Hearing Loss Attorneys

 If you experience vision problems after a blow to the head or eye, seek prompt medical attention.

-The Wilmington personal injury attorneys at Rhine Law Firm, P.C., have spent years advocating for injury victims in North Carolina.
+The Wilmington hearing and vision injury attorneys at Rhine Law Firm, P.C., have spent years advocating for injury victims in North Carolina.
 We will work to secure proper compensation on your behalf while you focus on your recovery.
 For a consultation, contact us online today or give us a call at (910) 501-2474.

 Hearing loss describes a weakened ability to hear sounds.
 Hearing impairment refers to the degree that sound must be amplified for someone to detect it.
 When deafness is deemed profound, the person has a hearing loss of 81 decibels or more.
 Of those who experience head trauma in an accident, the likelihood of hearing loss ranges from 7% to 50%.